Mortgages

 It is important to know that simply paying off the debt is not the final step in canceling a Spanish mortgage.
 You must ask your bank to issue the notarial deed of cancellation (escritura de cancelación de hipoteca).
 Then, you should present this to the land registry yourself or have a lawyer or administration office (gestoria).
 You will have to pay the fees and taxes associated with this process.

-Refinancing a Spanish mortgage
+Refinancing a mortgage in Spain

 You may be able to benefit from lower interest rates by refinancing your Spanish mortgage.
 In Spain, you can refinance with the same bank or use a different one.
 By refinancing, you can: